Franchises That Cost Less Than $100,000: Let’s Get Started

 What Is a Franchise?

-- Ongoing royalties (a percentage of revenue)
+- Ongoing royalties (a part of the income)

 - Initial and ongoing training